yut148/jets/docs/_docs/functions.md

 title: Functions
 ---

-You can simple Lambda ruby functions in the `app/functions` folder.
+You can write simple Lambda Ruby functions in the `app/functions` folder.
 A function looks like this:

 app/functions/simple.rb: